4:00 PM, Wagon tour of Tall Timbers with Jim Cox, or informal birding & socializing (Bring your binoculars!)

 Here are the logistics:

 GATHER at Tall Timbers as early as 4:00 PM for informal birding and socializing.
 Do bring your binoculars!
 If you want to go on the wagon tour, please arrive between 3:45-4:00 PM.
-Seating is limited, so it will be first come, first served.
+Seating on the wagon is limited.

 SUPPER will begin at 5:30 PM so please have your covered dish, one per person or family, there by that time.
 Please bring a serving spoon.
 Label your serving dishes and spoons.
 Please also bring an index card with the name of your covered dish.
 Mention on the card whether it is vegan, vegetarian, gluten free or if it has nuts in it.
 AAS will supply ice cold minted water, iced tea, cold brew coffee, and lemonade.